Skip to content

 While the lugs on the Primus Trail II FG may not be the best for technical trails, they’re not so jarring that they impact lifting and stability in the gym.
 That being said, I think if you want one of these models for hikes and trail runs that can also double as a good shoe in the gym, then you should go with the Primus Trail II FG.

 The Primus Lite III is a great model for daily wear and lifting, but its lack of tread and additional cushion make it less than desirable for hikes and trail runs.
-Outside of the soles, the lacing system is different in each model, but truthfully, this doesn’t really impact performance in the gym.
+Outside of the soles, each model has a different lacing system, but truthfully, this doesn’t really impact performance in the gym.

 I prefer the lacing system on the Primus Lite III, but that’s only due to the drawstring coming loose at times on the Primus Trail II FG.